raksh-143/raksh-143/README.md

 ### Hi there 👋
+I am Rakshitha.
+I'm a Computer Science and Engineering student.
+I like to code and build applications.
+I constantly look for opportunities to better myself.<br>
+I am well versed with web development technologies like HTML, CSS, JavaScript, jQuery, Bootstrap, PHP and MySQL.
+I'm also good at programming languages like C, Java and Python.<br>
+I'm currently learning more about Machine Learning.<br>
+You can reach me on LinkedIn https://www.linkedin.com/in/rakshitha-b-a-831602207/<br>
+My Email ID is rakshitha.aruna@gmail.com<br>

 <!--
 **raksh-143/raksh-143** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.